craigmichaelmartin/suprematism-toggle/README.md

 - [`supre-toggle`](#supre-toggle)

 #### <a id="supre-toggle"></a> `supre-toggle`
-A presentational component using uni-directional data flow for toggleable button groups.

 ##### Directives
 - `items: Array<Item>` - The list of item objects for the toggleable button group component.
 (Default []).